 Picture this: You own a small, very profitable and quickly growing e-commerce Web site.
 You carefully designed the whole user experience around the powerful open-source search engine Lucene.
 This search-centric approach is your secret sauce, and you know it’s the reason you are winning over users from your competition.
 Eighty percent of purchases come through search.
 You are rightfully proud.

 Then the unthinkable happens: One day your hard drive crashes and your search index becomes corrupt and unusable.
 So what do you do?
 You restore from your backups!
+You could also try out Backup & Disaster Recovery Services to see if that works.
 You do have backups of your search index, right?
 Amazingly, it’s all too common for owners and administrators of search-intensive sites to overlook making regular backups of their search index.
 In our increasing agile, always-on, search-driven world, failing to backup your search index is a very costly mistake.
 Fortunately, as of version 2.3, backing up a Lucene index is now surprisingly simple.

 In the modern world of heavyweight, expensive, and complex closed-source enterprise search engines, Lucene is a surprising breath of fresh air.
 The simple design, carefully exposed API, and incredible feature set, make it trivial to add search to your application.
 Recently Lucene has been under very active development, quickly adding features previously available only to expensive, closed-source commercial offerings.
 Hot backups is just such a feature.